Optimizing Growth Hormone as an Athletic Ergogenic Aid

 Proper protein intake to facilitate muscle recovery: recommendations start at 1.7 gms/Kg/day and go up from there depending on sport and need.

 Unless you have a clearly documented deficiency, the exogenous use of growth hormone is dangerous and without benefit.
+Improper use may increases risk for diabetes and cancer.

 Avoid high glycemic sugar intake in all forms.
 Seek out low glycemic whole foods such as beans or brown rice that offer good carbohydrate nutrition.

 Facilitate proper sleep patterns devoid of interruptions and lasting more than 7 hours nightly.
+Nothing promotes greater natural growth hormone better than good deep sleep.

 Eisenberg,Wall,etal.Muscle-enhancingnehaviorsamoungadolescent girls and boys.
 Pediatric, vol.130, 2012